mattburlage/create-django-react-app/README.md

 1. Place the python script in the directory that you'd like to create the app.
 2. Run `python django-react-template.py name-of-project`.
 3. The script then runs through installing all needed dependencies and files.

+# How this setup works
+In development:
+You can run the django development server and the react development server simultaneously to test the app during development.

+In production:
+1. Build your react app in place. `npm run build`
+2. Host your Django app using your preferred solution.
+3. Map a static path `/app/` to the build folder. `/app/build/`

+I use PythonAnywhere, which makes this setup very easy to use.